 For a right royal day out with Rover, a visit to Pickering Castle has to be on your list.
 This splendid North Yorkshire edifice has fabulous views over the North York Moors National Park.
 Rising above the market town, it is a great spot for hounds that like hill climbing.

-If you are looking for holiday ideas, a week away with the North York Moors on your doorstep means plenty of days out with your dogs.
+If you are looking for Yorkshire holiday ideas, a week away with the North York Moors on your doorstep means plenty of days out with your dogs.
 And it’s okay too if you want to chill in your dog-friendly cottage’s courtyard or garden, having sundowners, a BBQ or, your cup of morning coffee.

 Beautiful countryside beckons and it is best to make your base in the very gateway to the North York Moors, whether it’s a picture-perfect cottage near Thornton le Dale or a barn with a hot tub and wood burner and private parking, which are a professional property manager partners dream, Pickering, a historic market town that keeps on giving offers rest easy group holidays for family, friends and your beloved pooch.

 Take a look at all the pet friendly Yorkshire cottages currently available to rent.